AyaAlaa010/todo/README.md

  you can also show the tasks for every day .

- you can make update to it if it is done or not.
+ you can make update to the task if it is done or not.

  you can also delete the task if you want by swaping it.